sdanioko/cs510-Fall2015-Midterm/README.md

  * Brief description of the  Euler's Method
    Euler's method is a straight-forward first order method that estimates the next point based on the rate of change at the current point.
-Euler method is mainly baed on approximating the graph of a solution with a sequence of tangeante approximations computed sequentially in setps.
+Euler method is mainly baed on approximating the graph of a solution with a sequence of tangente approximations computed sequentially in setps.

  * Brief description of the Runge  Kutta's Methods